A killer blow to online media

 This will be the final nail in the coffin for press freedom.
 The little freedom of expression that Malaysians have enjoyed online over the past 16 years will end.

 The licensing regime will enable the government to apply political pressure to the online media, and worse, allow the all-powerful home minister to declare news websites illegal.
 Don't forget that under the PPPA, the minister's decision cannot be challenged in court.
+This is why Najib is worse than Mahathir when it comes to media operations.

 Instead of freeing up the traditional media by doing away with the licensing regime under the PPPA, Najib and his cousin, Home Minister Hishammuddin Hussein, are taking the regressive step of controlling the online media.